B3d3vtvng/pybasm/README.md

 - A Python-like break keyword
 - More advanced data types (tuple, dict, ...)

-I am not planning an implementing classes.
+I am not planning on implementing OOP features.

 ## Use Cases

-Possible use cases could be optiming simple but performance-critical functions by compiling them to C and including them as C functions into an existing Python file or just as a fun toy to play around with.
+Possible use cases could be optimising simple but performance-critical functions by compiling them to C and including them as C functions into an existing Python file.
+Or just as a fun toy to play around with.
 If anyone has any other ideas on what this could be useful for, just make an issue and I will include it here.

 ## Currently developed parts